-Accrued license payments totaling \$125,000 were included in Current Liabilities as of December 31, 2009 and 2008.
+Accrued license payments totaling \$74,217 and \$125,000 were included in Current Liabilities as of December 31, 2010 and 2009, respectively.
 These amounts represent patent expenses for the licensed technology expected to be invoiced from M. D. Anderson and maintenance fees needed to keep the licenses underlying patents in current good standing with the institution.
-It is expected that the accrued license payments will be made to M. D. Anderson in 2010.
+It is expected that the accrued license payments will be made to M. D. Anderson in 2011